michaelmenon/mice/README.md

 It has the following features:

-1) Do reverse proxy to the servers provided in the TOML file:
+1) Does reverse proxy to the servers provided in the TOML file:
   For eg:

   [server.1]